 Ultra creamy and delicious this Vegan Butternut Squash Mac & Cheese with smoky flavor is the BEST!
 With only 10 ingredients and ready in about 30 minutes, it’s quick and easy comfort food!

-Smoky, creamy and completely dreamy, it’s similar to this Vegan Baked Mac & Cheese, but with a twist!
+Smoky, creamy and easy to make this butternut squash mac & cheese is similar to this Vegan Baked Mac & Cheese, but with a twist!

 This is a delicious fall inspired mac and cheese made with butternut squash, cashews, nutritional yeast, smoked paprika and a few other everyday pantry staples.

-I had the pleasure of making this mac & cheese recipe today, and let me tell you it’s all gone – no leftovers!
-It was a hit with everyone and is definitely going on the meal rotation!
+I had the pleasure of making this mac & cheese recipe today and it was a hit with everyone!

-It’s 100% dairy free, incredibly easy to make, and you’ll plenty of options for each step, making it your BEST butternut squash mac and cheese!
+It’s 100% dairy free, incredibly easy to make, and the leftovers are even better!
+Plus, there are plenty of options for each step, making it your BEST butternut squash mac and cheese!

-Here’s everything you’ll need to make this butternut squash mac & cheese recipe, plus tips and ideas for substitutions.
+Here’s everything you’ll need, plus tips and ideas for substitutions.

 - Butternut Squash – Cook your own or use canned butternut squash.
 If you can’t do either, maybe try using canned pumpkin instead.

 - Pasta – Use your favorite, regular, whole wheat or gluten free pasta.
 I tend to like smaller pasta for mac and cheese (elbow, shells, penne, rotini, etc.), but just about any pasta will do.

 - Cashews – Use only raw cashews.
 I know they can be expensive, but they make the BEST creamy sauces!
 And a one pound bag cost about as much as one pound of cheese.
 Buy in bulk if you can, some stores have weekly bulk sales (like Sprout’s on Thurs).